 Cargo volume is reasonable for the 2022 Telluride

 Even though passengers in the third row of the Kia Telluride will feel cramped, especially if they are adult-sized, you will find 21 cubic feet of cargo room behind this rear seat.
 That’s not bad, considering the full-size Tahoe only offers 25.5 cubic feet.
 You might expect a much larger SUV to offer more than 4.5 cubic feet of additional cargo over the midsize Telluride.

 Who should you drive this Kia SUV?

 After reviewing the tight quarters of the rear seat of the Kia Telluride, the question you have to ask yourself is whether or not you should drive this Kia SUV.
-Cars.com tells us the Telluride could be the right vehicle for you when your family is only starting to grow, when you want an SUV that gives you a third-row that can be used for short-term traveling, or when you want to have an expanded cargo area with the rear seats folded down most of the time.
+The Telluride could be the right vehicle for you when your family is only starting to grow, when you want an SUV that gives you a third row that can be used for short-term traveling, or when you want to have an expanded cargo area with the rear seats folded down most of the time.